Documentation and other requirements when leaving Ireland

 If you are leaving Ireland, you may be travelling for reasons of work, study, holiday or retirement abroad.
 Whatever it is you intend to do, you will need to take with you certain documentation (for example, proof of your citizenship, identity, address in Ireland).
 It is always easier to get hold of these documents while you are still in Ireland than retrospectively to seek these items when you move abroad.

-The Department of Foreign Affairs and Trade has developed a free smartphone app called TravelWise which has travel advice and consular information on 200 countries.
+The Department of Foreign Affairs has developed a free smartphone app called TravelWise which has travel advice and consular information on 200 countries.
 The app is available from the Apple and Android stores.

 Documents to bring with you